Sky Stream from Abroad

 However, there are practical limitations:

-For occasional VPN browsing this may be perfectly adequate.
+For the occasional bit of VPN browsing, that may be perfectly adequate.

-For continuous streaming of UK television abroad, however, entry-level routers often struggle to maintain consistent performance.
+For continuous streaming of UK television abroad, entry-level routers often struggle to maintain consistent performance.

 What to Look for in a UK TV Abroad Setup

-If you want reliable access to UK streaming services overseas, several factors make a significant difference.
+If you want UK streaming to hold up overseas, a few things make the difference.

 Router hardware

-More powerful routers designed specifically for VPN traffic generally provide better stability.
+More powerful routers designed specifically for VPN traffic — such as a pre-configured VPN router — generally provide better stability.

 Modern VPN technology